appscode/blog/content/post/kubedb-v2024.12.18/index.md

 ## Kafka

 We have deprecated some versions of `Kafka` and added new versions in this release.
+Deprecated versions either contain major bugs or they have latest fix patches which are recommended to use.

 **Deprecated Versions**: `3.3.2`,`3.4.1`,`3.5.1` and `3.6.0`.